ASquidboi/digital-portfolio/README.md

 3. Make a new github account

 I would say that #4 is use google sites like a normal person but that's completely out of the question, i am banned from Google due to the extensive list of war crimes i did NOT commit

+edit: the github wizard has blessed me with a solution, just domains thank you @penguinencounter